nikhilkr31/used-cars-price-prediction/README.md

-Link to the GitHub page for this repo:
 # [What drives the price of a car?](https://nikhilkr31.github.io/used-cars-price-prediction/)
 ## Overview
 In this notebook, we will be exploring the [Used Car dataset](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data) from Kaggle.
 This dataset contains around 427k transaction records from Craigslist.